 Objective and activities

-The project supports the Namibian Government to mobilize financial resources for the conservation of biodiversity.
-It is conducting an economic assessment of ecosystem services and supporting its integration into national governance processes.
-In addition, the project is providing support to decision-makers in the development of economic and policy instruments for the line ministries as well as environmental management plans for companies.
-The project is also developing a resource mobilisation strategy for implementing Namibia’s 2nd National Biodiversity Strategy and Action Plan.
-Lessons learned will feed into the national accounts, national budgetary planning and the Fifth National Development Plan.
-This will make the values of biological diversity visible for national governance processes, and will promote sustainable decision-making.
-Effective communication of the ‘business case’ for ecosystem services will also create incentives for the promotion of a green economy, thereby leading to a reduction in greenhouse gas emissions.
+The project supported the Namibian Government to mobilize financial resources for the conservation of biodiversity.
+It conducted an economic assessment of ecosystem services and supported its integration into national governance processes.
+In addition, the project provided support to decision-makers in the development of economic and policy instruments for line ministries as well as environmental management plans for companies.
+The project also developed a resource mobilisation strategy for implementing Namibia’s 2nd National Biodiversity Strategy and Action Plan.
+Lessons learned fed into the national accounts, national budgetary planning and the Fifth National Development Plan in order to make the values of biological diversity visible for national governance processes, and to promote sustainable decision-making.

 State of implementation/results